 This department strives to address and reduce problems and transgressions related to alcohol and other drugs in residence hall facilities.
 Both para-professional staff (resident advisors, "RAs") and full-time professional staff provide oversight and preventative efforts in this regard.
 By way of illustration, in university housing, RAs submit student conduct referrals about residents who are involved with alcohol and drug infractions; staff members refer those who may be reliant on alcohol or other drugs to counseling services; and health-oriented programming, which underscores problems associated with the misuse or abuse of alcohol and other drugs is offered periodically in residence halls.
 Over the past two years, the Office of Housing and Residence Life, in conjunction with the Student Conduct Office, have sought new ways to underline the importance of compliance with university rules and legal statutes that apply to drugs and alcohol.
 For example, it has helped to assign community service and reflection papers to enhance and reinforce the impact of conduct or legal sanctions.
-Responses also include the approach called "Orange Obligation and Maroon Mindset" which emphasizes conscious and ethical choices related to alcohol use and abuse.

-3.1.4 Office of Fraternity and Sorority Affairs
+3.1.4 Office of Fraternity and Sorority Life

-The Fraternity and Sorority Affairs Office (FSL) addresses issues of alcohol and/or drug misuse primarily through risk management education.
-Through the 2014-16 period the annual one-day Risk Management Institute took place, which brings together invited chapter officers to manage their events in such a way as to reduce risk, adhere to university policies, and align fraternity/sorority values with courageous leadership.
+The Office of Fraternity and Sorority Life (FSL) addresses issues of alcohol and/or drug misuse primarily through ongoing risk management education.
+Through the 2016-2018 period the annual one-day Risk Management Institute took place each February, which brings together invited chapter officers to manage their events in such a way as to reduce risk, adhere to university policies, and align fraternity/sorority values with courageous leadership.

-In response to sanctions from the Student Conduct office, FSL staff will provide risk management advising, workshops, and reviews for the sake of helping chapters strengthen their practices.
+FSL staff provide ongoing education through one-on-one meetings with Council and chapter leaders and at regular council-wide meetings.
+Additionally, FSL staff will provide risk management advising, workshops, and reviews for the sake of helping chapters strengthen their practices and in response to Student Conduct sanctions.

-Fraternities and sororities residing in the Oak Lane residential community will register all events that include alcohol consumption with staff for the sake of furthering risk management coaching and education.
+Fraternities and sororities residing in the Oak Lane residential community will register all events that include alcohol consumption with the FSL office for the sake of furthering risk management coaching and education.